Do you agree that our community should be a land of opportunity for all?

 Today, too many people in the Central Valley can’t find work that pays enough to support their families.
 Too many young people feel they have to leave the Valley to make a life.
 The Valley also has some of the worst air pollution in America, and it’s said that there are more people incarcerated in the Valley than any other place in the world.

 Faith in the Valley and our community partners believe a different, better future is possible for the Central Valley if we work together.
 A future in which everyone is included, treated as sacred, has a chance to thrive and live a healthy, decent life.
 A future in which no one is seen as “less than” or lives in fear because of the color of their skin, their legal status, or the amount of money they earn.
-A future where everyone has access to good jobs, clean air, clean water, alternatives to incarceration, quality healthcare, and safe neighborhoods.
+A future where everyone has access to good jobs, clean air, clean water, alternatives to incarceration and safe neighborhoods.

-Faith in the Valley is a new city-, county- and Valley-wide organizing effort comprised of five multiracial, multi-faith PICO federations that are consolidating into one regional organization, building on their work over the past 15 years in five counties: Fresno, Merced, Kern, Stanislaus and San Joaquin.
+Faith in the Valley is a city-, county- and Valley-wide organizing effort comprised of five multiracial, multi-faith PICO federations that are consolidating into one regional organization, building on their work over the past 15 years in five counties: Fresno, Merced, Kern, Stanislaus and San Joaquin.
 As an anchor member of PICO California, our mission is to unlock the power of people to put faith into action in the public square, and to advance a movement for racial justice and health equity.
 We seek to build relational power, lift up a new narrative about the lives of people of color, and drive civic engagement efforts that move our community priorities forward.
 The following are our core campaigns.

 Clean Energy Jobs